cloud-ark/caastle/README.rst

 CloudARK
 =================

-Environment-as-Code for Cloud Native Containerized Applications.
+Environment-as-Code for Containerized Cloud Applications.

-An environment for a cloud native containerized application consists of
+An environment for containerized cloud application consists of following components:

-a) COE (Container Orchestration Engine) cluster
+a) Container Orchestration Engine (COE) cluster

 b) Managed cloud services (e.g. Amazon RDS, Google Cloud SQL)

-Application containers are deployed on such an environment.
+c) Application containers

+An Environment-as-Code solution offers ability to declare these environment components for an application and a command-line tool to create this environmnet, binding all its components together.
+It is a non-hosted solution which is a PaaS alternative for containerized cloud applications.

-Currently such environments are not easy to create, share, and reproduce because managed cloud services are not integral part of the application architecture definition.
+Currently such cloud environments are not easy to create, share, and reproduce because managed cloud services (like Amazon Relational Database - RDS) are not integral part of the application architecture definition.

-CloudARK offers ‘Environment-as-Code’ solution to declare and create cloud environments for containerized applications.
-CloudARK allows developers to add managed cloud services as integral part of their micro services architecture definition.

-Platform-as-a-service (PaaS) systems support managed service integration with applications, however, these systems are increasingly being challenged by Docker and Container-as-a-Service (CaaS) systems as most of the traditional PaaS functionality is now available through them.
-One area where they lack currently is managed services integration.
-So the alternative approach that is used today is to develop custom solution that combines CaaS + Infrastructure as code solution such as CloudFormation + custom scripting for binding managed services with containerized applications.
+Platform-as-a-service (PaaS) systems support managed service integration with applications, however, PaaS's hosted (Client/server) architecture is increasingly seen as an overhead given most of the traditional PaaS functionality is now available in Docker and Container-as-a-service (CaaS) systems.
+The alternative approach today is to develop a custom solution using CaaS + Infrastructure-as-Code systems (like TerraForm) to provision managed cloud services + custom scripting for binding managed services with containerized applications.

-Environment-as-Code approach exemplified by CloudARK simplifies this alternative approach with a *non-hosted command-line* tool that supports declarative specification of an application's cloud environment that includes specification of managed services, and a set of commands to create such environments and to seamlessly bind the application to managed services in the environment.
+Environment-as-Code approach exemplified by CloudARK simplifies this alternative approach with a *non-hosted command-line* tool and a declarative specification of an application's cloud environment.
+The CLI allows creation of these well-defined cloud environments for containerized cloud applications with the seamless binding of managed services to application containers.
 This leads to following benefits:

-a) No need to develop custom scripts for managed service provisioning and binding applications to them
+a) No need to develop custom scripts for managed service provisioning and their binding to the containerized applications

-b) Environment definition can be reused for different applications

 c) Environment definition can be shared between team members